Will the Europe-Africa summit help heal the rifts? | DW | 15.02.2022

 These issues are unlikely to play an official role at the summit.
 "Since the 2007 debates, the EU has tried to keep controversial issues like the Economic Partnership Agreements away from the summits.
 They want to focus on new strategies and initiatives", said Keijzer.

 Nevertheless, the summit could help solve at least some of the problems, like the issue of vaccines.
 "Africa's interests include the agreement on vaccine production, better access to vaccines and a common structure for the partnership [between the EU and the AU].
-And so far I think it looks promising: we are going to have those outcomes," said Carlos Lopes.
+And so far I think it looks promising; we are going to have those outcomes," Lopes believes.

-For their part, the EU are keen in adopting a common vision with Africa for 2030.
-It is unlikely that this would take the partnership to a new level: "It will take more than one summit to achieve that," Lopes said.
+For their part, the EU is keen to adopt a common vision with Africa for 2030.
+But whether the African side wants to embrace that is questionable.